 Delegates are the object-oriented equivalent of function pointers.
 Unlike function pointers, delegates are object-oriented, type-safe, and secure.
 Delegates are created by defining a class that derives from the base type System.Delegate (see Partition IV).
-Each delegate type shall provide a method named Invoke with appropriate parameters, and each instance of a delegate forwards calls to its Invoke method to one or more compatible static or instance methods on particular objects.
+Each delegate type shall provide a method named Invoke with appropriate parameters, and each instance of a delegate forwards calls to its Invoke method to one or more static or instance methods on particular objects that are delegate-assignable-to (§II.14.6.1) the signature of the delegate.
 The objects and methods to which it delegates are chosen when the delegate instance is created.